FFXI-Guides/FFXI-Guides.github.io/_battle-content/dynamis-divergence/setup.md

 Wave 1/2 - Honor March/MinV/MinIV/MinIII/Aria(if you have it)
 Wave 3 - Honor March/MinV/MinIV/Madrigal/Aria(if you have it)

 If you don't have Aria feel free to throw in another Minuet or Madrigal or even a Minne.
+Keep an eye on everyone's accuracy and throw in that extra Madrigal if it looks dire.

 When the pulls come in, Horde Lullaby and keep things controlled.
 You can then DD away!
 Make sure you have good hybrid/DT sets and can hit the accuracy requirements for Wave 3 (1600+).
 If you're going to Savage Blade make sure there aren't too many other Savage Bladers.